Stock events for Valhi, Inc. (VHI)

 Overview of Valhi, Inc.’s business

-Valhi, Inc. is an American holding company with operations in Chemicals, Component Products, and Real Estate Management and Development.
-The Chemicals segment produces titanium dioxide pigments, the Component Products segment manufactures mechanical and electrical cabinet locks and stainless steel exhaust components, and the Real Estate Management and Development segment provides utility services, owns real properties, and develops land.
+Valhi, Inc. is a holding company with subsidiaries in Chemicals, Component Products, and Real Estate Management and Development.
+The Chemicals segment produces titanium dioxide (TiO2) pigments, essential for various products.
+The Component Products segment manufactures locks and components for different applications.
+The Real Estate Management and Development segment offers utility services, owns properties, and develops land.

 VHI’s Geographic footprint